mixmaxhq/mixmax-sdk-js/README.md

-# Mixmax SDK Javascript snippet
+# Mixmax App JS SDK

 This repo is for our Mixmax App SDK Javascript snippet for use by third party apps (including our own emailapps.mixmax.com apps that loads this).
 See [documentation here](https://docs.google.com/document/d/12EqWZ3CV0aefpgvbBmqH4doZYx7TUsT7nJprRBBwrrs/) for how this is used by third party apps.